kakao/buffalo/docs/intro.rst

 One of the best things about this library is a very low memory usage compared to other competing libraries.
 With chunked data management and batch learning with HDF5, handling a large-scale data, even bigger than memory size on laptop machine, is made possible.
 Check out the benchmarks page for more details on Buffalo performance.

-Plus, Buffalo provides a variety of convenient features for research and production purposes, such as tensorboard integration, hyper-parameter optimization and so on.
+Plus, Buffalo provides a variety of convenient features for research and production purposes.

 Installation